 Total rewards: Oversees employee compensation and benefits programs

 Human resources management is a position that spans across industries, and jobs are plentiful.
-The US Bureau of Labor Statistics (BLS) predicts that HR management jobs will grow 9 percent from 2020 to 2030, which equals the average for all occupations.
+The US Bureau of Labor Statistics (BLS) predicts that HR management jobs will grow 7 percent from 2021 to 2031, around average for all occupations.

-The median annual salary for an HR manager in the United States in 2020 was $121,220, according to the BLS .
+The median annual salary for an HR manager in the US in 2021 was $126,230, according to the BLS .